Moving to Malaysia

 We asked people living in Malaysia to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "I wish I had brought a couple cases of wine, a decent barbecue and insect repellant.
-Those things I brought and didn't need - jeans, long-sleeved shirts," said one expat in Kuala Lumpur.
+Those things I brought and didn't need - jeans, long-sleeved shirts," explained one expat living in Kuala Lumpur, Malaysia.

 Get Quote